cchiragjain/highlevel-scheduler-assignment/README.md

    1. Go in project settings -> service account -> create new private key -> save this key `serviceAccountKey.json` in project root.

-5. Now in a terminal run `npm run dev`.
-Your server should be up and running
+5. Now in a terminal run `npm run dev` for `/server`.
+Your server should be up and running at port `7373`
+6. Again inside client run `npm run dev` and frontend server will be live at `5173`.

 ## API Reference